 On 2 April 2020 and 15 May 2020, the Honourable Justice Mortimer of the Federal Court ordered that group members be given notice of the commencement of the proceeding and their right to opt out (Notice).
-The opt out deadline is 4.00pm on Friday 31 July 2020.
+Orders dated 2 April 2020 and 29 July 2020 provide that any Group Member who does not opt out of the class action by 14 August 2020 will remain a Group Member.
 Copies of the Notice (in English and 17 other languages) and select Court documents can be accessed below.

 If you have any questions, please email us at GMNauru@pfm.law.